CDCgov/SC2CLIA/docs/README.md

 ## Note

-1. running the above script will generate a folder 'Run_(current timestamp)' with all the resulting files/folders in it
+1. running the above script will generate a folder 'Run_current-timestamp_runID' with all the resulting files/folders in it

 2. the sample data in the `data_folder`should have a flat structure without being in additional sub-folders

+3. [internal folder](../Cecret/configs/internal).
+We use this folder to hold any path/domain specific files/variables.

 ## Contributing